contrivancecompanychicago/cosine-game-forum-harlowe/README.md

    * Also, number and boolean variables are short enough that saving them as a reference isn't necessary, so they won't be saved as indexes even if they are "pure".
    * Variables changed using `(unpack:)` or `2bind` currently aren't considered "pure".
    * As a consequence of this change, save files from older versions of your story are much more likely to become invalidated whenever you make minor changes to passage prose, so do take note of that.
  * As an additional save file optimisation, global variables holding arrays, datasets or datamaps, whose inner data values have only changed slightly compared to previous turns, will now be saved in a shorter form using the `it` identifier to refer to values which were unchanged.
-As an example, if a gloval variable contains `(a:(passage:'A1'),(passage:'A2'),(passage:'A3'))` (an array containing 3 large datamaps), and on a subsequent turn it is changed to `(a:(passage:'A2'),(passage:'A3'),"A string")`, then on that turn, it will be serialised as `(a:its 2nd,its 3rd,"A string")`.
+As an example, if a global variable contains `(a:(passage:'A1'),(passage:'A2'),(passage:'A3'))` (an array containing 3 large datamaps), and on a subsequent turn it is changed to `(a:(passage:'A2'),(passage:'A3'),"A string")`, then on that turn, it will be serialised as `(a:its 2nd,its 3rd,"A string")`.
    * This optimisation also applies to global variables holding long strings, as long as they have simply been appended or prepended to over multiple turns.
  * Slightly improved performance of changing passages in stories that contain a very large number of passages.
  * Slightly improved performance of rendering and re-rendering hooks.